fonzerelly/web-engineering/javascript_basics/index.md

 const a = 1
 if (a == '1') {
     // you would not expect that this evaluates here
-    // but due to type casting it would
+    // but due to type type casting it will
 }

 if (a === '1') {